CS200-S25/Assignment-4/README.md

 As a resource, it would be helpful to browse through a list of JavaFX controls: https://docs.oracle.com/javafx/2/ui_controls/jfxpub-ui_controls.htm and a list of JavaFX layouts: https://docs.oracle.com/javafx/2/layout/builtin_layouts.htm.

 ## Part 2: Continuing your text-based adventure game
-Complete your text-based adventure game by incorporating your hierarchy of classes representing the items that are available in your game into the rest of your game.
-Your Game class must be updated with the following addition to `parseCommand()` which will require you to create a new method for `drop()` and `eat()`.
+Complete your text-based adventure game by updating two aspects: 1) incorporating your hierarchy of classes representing the items that are available in your game into the rest of your game, 2) updating the health points for a player based on damage occured from animals in rooms.

+For 1) your Game class must be updated with the following addition to `parseCommand()` which will require you to create a new method for `drop()` and `eat()`.
 If a user drops an item from their inventory (by typing the string corresponding to the item) then the item is added to the treasure chest of the current room.
 If a user eats a food item, then their health should increase.

 ```
 public void parseCommand(String input) {